khammersmith17/mini-vim/README.md

 Like other terminal based text editors, there are a number of commands.\
 Ctrl-q = Quit\
 Ctrl-l = Snap cursor to end of line\
-Ctrl-u = Snap cursor to first line\
+Alt-g = Snap cursor to first line\
-Ctrl-d = Snap cursor to last line\
+Ctrl-g = Snap cursor to last line\
 Ctrl-r = Snap cursor to first line\
 Ctrl-w = Save\
 Ctrl-c = Help\